Dozier compensation bill clears first hurdle

 “How can you reject graves?
 Bones that yet scream out for justice,” said Rouson.

-And while the bill sponsor told us it would be helpful to have the backing of lawmakers from the Mariana community, he said it’s not necessary for the legislation’s success.
+And while the bill sponsor told us it would be helpful to have the backing of lawmakers from the Marianna community, he said it’s not necessary for the legislation’s success.